tdietzel/portfolio/README.md

 * _https://tdietzel.github.io/portfolio/_

-_Very simple and easy to view/navigate through_
+_Very simple and easy to view/navigate through.
+Includes a couple links to other projects._

 ## Known Bugs